GiuliaGronchi/portfolio/README.md

 ## Characterization of biological nanoparticles with LTS
 [Laser Transmission Spectroscopy](https://ieeexplore.ieee.org/document/9359477)

 Laser Transmission Spectroscopy (LTS) is a cutting-edge technique for characterization of **biological nanoparticles**.
 It is often used to measure dimensions and absolute concentration of exosomes, bacteria, and cells in vivo suspensions and is a promising new method for diagnostics.
-During [this project](https://github.com/GiuliaGronchi/LTS) at Sapienza University, we designed a new experimental setup with a tunable wavelength laser and developed a **Python** software tool for analyzing the transmitted data.
+With this 6-months project at Sapienza University, we designed a new experimental setup with a tunable wavelength laser and developed a **Python** software tool for analyzing the transmitted data.

 ![Images](/assets/img/laser.png)